csebooks/java-programming/content.en/grammer/exception.md

 weight: 10
 ---

-Great!
-Here’s a simple and clear explanation of **Exception Handling** in Java, following your style.

----

 Exception handling helps your program **deal with unexpected problems** (errors) without crashing abruptly.

 It separates normal code from error-handling code, making programs more robust and easier to maintain.